Guest Party Members | Allies and Other Characters (Empire/Republic of Tal'Dorei) | Villains

 A rakshasa (a humanoid tiger-like fiend and shapeshifter) that Vax, Keyleth and Tiberius, along with new allies Thorbir and Kashaw, are tasked with killing.
 Unlike Rimefang, whose threat is obvious from his sheer power alone, the rakshasa depends on subterfuge and wearing the enemy down slowly before taking them on in combat.
 Also, kind of a dick.

-- Came Back Strong: A minor case, but he has more hit points in Episode 58 than in his initial appearance during the Trial of the Take.
+- Came Back Strong: A minor case, but he has more hit points when he returns than in his initial appearance during the Trial of the Take.

 - Deal with the Devil: Offers this to the team.
 They refuse.
 With prejudice.